Rs.164for 1 tube(s) (10 gm Ointment each)

 Q. What is Takfa Ointment used for?

-Q. Is Takfa Ointment ointment safe?
+Q. Is Takfa Ointment safe?

 Q. Does Takfa Ointment cause cancer?

-Long-term use of Takfa Ointment has been found to have increased risk of lymph node tumors called lymphoma.
-Some studies have found that few patients who used Takfa Ointment ointment or another similar medication developed skin cancer or lymphoma.
+Long-term use of Takfa Ointment has been found to have an increased risk of lymph node tumors called lymphoma.
+Some studies have found that a few patients who used Takfa Ointment ointment or another similar medication developed skin cancer or lymphoma.
 Consult your doctor if you have to use Takfa Ointment ointment for more than 6 weeks or if your eczema symptoms have not improved or are getting worse with time during your treatment.